uli/dragonbasic/README.md

 - Some sort of C++ compiler for your host system.
 (MinGW should work for Windows users.)
-- The FreeImage library.
+- The FreeImage and libsndfile libraries.
-- The libsndfile library.
+  For Linux users, these should come with your distribution.
+Windows users can get them from the MSYS2 package repository.
 - devkitPro to build the runtime environment.
 - Free Pascal to build the documentation CHM file.
 (Dragon BASIC traditionally uses documentation in CHM format, and Free Pascal contains